PixelsHub/md-font-icons-unity/README.md

 - Added support for TextMeshPro
 - Added support for multiple font types (rounded, outlined...)

+## Installation

+### Package Manager

+1. Open Unity's Package Manager, click the `+` button and select `Add package from git URL`
+2. Copy `https://github.com/PixelsHub/md-font-icons-unity.git?path=/com.pixelshub.mdfonticons` in the text box and confirm, the package should install.

+### Manually

+Just copy the `com.pixelshub.mdfonticons` folder into your Unity Project assets or packages folder.

 ## Usage

 Just add a `Material Icon UGUI` on a canvas for the UGUI version (using Unity's `Text` component) or a `Material Icon TMP` for the TextMeshPro version.